senai2/educollab/README.md

 python3 manage.py makemigrations
 python3 manage.py migrate
 ```
+Not necessary incase no DB changes are made.
 ### Collect Static Files
 ```
 python3 manage.py collectstatic
 ```
-Not necessarily needed incase no changes are made to the static files.
+Not necessary incase no changes are made to the static files.
 ### Create Superuser
 ```
 python3 manage.py createsuperuser